 And, Company Z = 0.16*0.3*2.53 = 0.12 or 12%

 In the above example, the ROE of companies X and Z is 12%.
-While the ROE of company Y is 9.89% which means company X and Z are better at generating returns for investors (shareholders) in comparison to company Y.
+While the ROE of company Y is 9.89% which means companies X and Z are better at generating returns for investors (shareholders) in comparison to company Y.

 Du Pont’s analysis gives a different dimension to our understanding, though the ROE remains the same by this method or other shortcut methods.
 However, here if we observe the asset utilization efficiency is almost the same for all the three entities.
 However, there is wide variance with regard to the profit margin and financial leverage.
 Of course, in isolation, it does not say anything unless it is compared with a company belonging to the same industry segment.
-However, if all three belongs to the same industry then management can think about how to improve the margin and effective funds deployment.
-And that can lead to an improvement in the ROE
+However, if all three belong to the same industry, then management can think about how to improve the margin and effective funds deployment.
+And that can lead to an improvement in the ROE.